downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 - `preventKeyAction`: tells `useMultipleSelection` if `dropdown` is allowed to execute `downshift` handlers on `keydown`.
-For example, you can pass `isOpen` as value and user will not be able to delete selecteditems by `Backspace` or to navigate to them by arrow keys.
-This is useful if you don't want to mix key actions from multiple selection with the ones from the dropdown.
-Once the dropdown is closed then deletion / navigation can be resumed for multiple selection.
-The value is `false` by default.
+For example, you can pass `isOpen` as value and, while focus is on the dropdown, user will not be able to delete selecteditems by `Backspace` or to navigate to them by arrow keys.
+This is useful if you don't want to mix keyboard actions from multiple selection with the ones from the dropdown.
+Once the dropdown is closed then deletion / navigation can be resumed for multiple selection scenario.
+It defaults to `false`.
 - `refKey`: if you're rendering a composite component, that component will need to accept a prop which it forwards to the root DOM element.
 Commonly, folks call this `innerRef`.
 So you'd call: `getDropdownProps({refKey: 'innerRef'})`